-Intra-technology airtime management: IEEE 802.11 uses a random access scheme called Distributed Coordination Function (DCF) to access and share the wireless medium.
-The advantage of DCF is its distributed and asynchronous nature making it suitable for unplanned ad-hoc networks, which have no infrastructure.
-The main disadvantage is its inefficiency in congested networks.
-Moreover, it suffers from performance issues due to hidden and exposed node problem, which is a severe problem in high-density enterprise networks.
-In contrast to DCF, in TDMA the channel access is scheduled in a synchronized and centralized manner, and hence is able to provide the required high QoS/QoE requirements of enterprise environments.
-WiSHFUL allows building hybrid TDMA on top of today's off-the-shelf WiFi hardware by providing a flexible and extensible software solution.
-Following the Softwaredefined networking (SDN) paradigm we separate the control plane from the data plane and provide an API to allow local or global control programs to configure the channel access function.
-In particular, it allows configuring the TDMA downlink channel access by defining the number and size of time slots in the TDMA superframe.
+Intra-technology airtime management: WiSHFUL allows building hybrid TDMA on top of today's off-the-shelf WiFi hardware running DCF by providing an API to allow local or global control programs to configure the channel access function.
+In particular, it allows configuring the TDMA downlink channel access by defining the number and size of airtime slots in the TDMA superframe.
 Moreover, for each time slot a medium access policy can be assigned which allows restricting the medium access for particular stations (identified by their MAC address) and traffic identification (e.g. VoIP or video).
 The latter can be used to program flow-level medium access.
 The data plane itself resides in each AP and is controlled by the WiSHFUL runtime system.
-Currently, the showcase is focusing on the downlink, whereas in the future also the uplink will be considered.